gaschgithub/microrhythm-analysis/README.md

 ## Microrhythm Analysis in Latin Popular Music

 This repository contains analysis tools and data developed for my undergraduate thesis: "Microrhythms in Latin Popular Music: Quantification and Synthesis of Latin Sabor".
-The project focuses on the study of timing deviations at the sixteenth-note level using symbolic representations (MIDI) and inter-onset interval (IOI) analysis to compare rhythmic behaviors across genres.
+The project focuses on the study of timing deviations at the sixteenth-note level using symbolic representations (MIDI) and inter-onset interval (IOI) analysis to compare rhythmic behaviors across the following latin genres:

+- Salsa
+- Cumbia
+- Joesón (colombian Salsa variation by artist Joe Arroyo)
+- Bossa Nova
+- Brazilian Funk

 ## Project structure